 But EA’s magic capabilities are not restricted to FIFA matches.
 We also repeated his experiment on a set of English Premier League matches.
 Like Arlington69, we created a sample of all matches, where either team was two goals up in the first 30 minutes.
 We found that the average goal ratio inside that timeframe was .07 goals per minute, whereas it fell to .01 goals per minute in the subsequent 60 minutes.

 Either, momentum exists in the EPL or something is wrong with Arlington69’s method.
-We lean towards the latter option, and here is why:
+We lean strongly towards the latter option, and here is why:

 When you create a sample of EPL-matches, where either team goes minimum 2 up in the first 30 minutes, you inevitably also get a sample where minimum 2 goals were scored in the first 30 minutes.
 That’s a lot when the average EPL match contains 2.7 goals, and it inevitably means that only .7 goals on average will be left for the remaining 60 minutes.
 Therefore, the goal ratio for the team which went 2 up will appear to have dropped.